SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Experiments

-To assess the generalizability of our proposed hybrid supervision approach, we integrate HSTrack within several methods under the \textit{track-by-query-propagation} paradigm, which extend different detectors to end-to-end trackers.
-Specifically, our experiments involve three query-based detectors: DETR3D~\cite{detr3d}, PETR~\cite{petr}, and PETRv2~\cite{petrv2}.
-For DETR3D and PETR, we follow the experimental setups in ADA-Track~\cite{adatrack} and PF-Track~\cite{pftrack}, respectively.
-Notably, PF-Track includes both a full resolution ($1600 \times 640$, indicated with "-F") and a small resolution ($800 \times 320$, indicated with "-S") setting.
-Due to GPU memory constraints, we reproduce PF-Track-F but omit the Past reasoning module.
-Regarding PETRv2, we establish the corresponding \textbf{TBQP-baseline} by substituting only the detector in the PF-Track-S framework.
-For the ablation studies, configurations of PF-Track-S are employed as the default.
-All models are initialized using pre-trained weights from single-frame detection training for 24 epochs and then we train our trackers on three-frame mini-samples.
-We adopt the AdamW~\cite{adamw} optimizer with a weight decay of $1.0 \times 10^{-2}$.
+\textbf{Baseline and Implementation Details.} To assess the generality of our proposed synergistic training strategy, we integrate SynCL within PF-Track~\cite{pftrack} and MUTR3D~\cite{mutr3d} frameworks using different detectors.~Specifically, our experiments involve four query-based detectors:~DETR3D~\cite{detr3d}, PETR~\cite{petr}, PETRv2~\cite{petrv2} and StreamPETR~\cite{streampetr}.
+For DETR3D and PETR, we follow the experimental setups in ADA-Track~\cite{adatrack} and PF-Track, respectively.
+Regarding PETRv2, we establish the baseline by substituting only the detector in the PF-Track framework referred to as \textbf{Baseline\#1}.
+Unlike Onetrack~\cite{onetrack}, our experiments with the StreamPETR detector in MUTR3D framework are initialized from pre-trained detector weights and we then train the tracker in the sliding window mode to ensure the temporal gradient flow, denoted as \textbf{Baseline\#2}.
+Following common practice, we set the training epoch to 24 for experiments with resolution of $900/640 \times 1600$, while we set it to 12 for experiments with resolution of $320 \times 800$.
+All methods are trained using the AdamW~\cite{adamw} optimizer with a weight decay of $1.0 \times 10^{-2}$.
 The learning rate is initially set to $2.0 \times 10^{-4}$ and following a cosine annealing schedule.
+We conduct all experiments on eight A100 GPUs with a batch size of 1 and each training batch consists of a clip of three consecutive frames from different timestamps.
+For the ablation studies, configurations of PF-Track with a small resolution $320 \times 800$ are employed as the default.

+\textbf{Inference.} We claim that SynCL does not employ the weight-shared parallel decoder during the inference stage and does not modify the inference procedures of any baseline, thus having no impact on inference speed.
+For more details on the runtime analysis, please refer to Appendix~B.1.